foreverlibrary/forever-library-smart-contract/README.md

 ## Smart Contract Overview

-The Forever Library contract provides a secure and transparent way to mint NFTs with the following guarantees:
+The Forever Library NFT Minting Contract provides a secure and transparent way to mint NFTs with the following guarantees:

 1. **Open Minting**: Any address can mint NFTs by providing a token URI
 2. **Creator Control**: Only the creator of a token can modify its metadata within the 24-hour window